charlesfreeborn/charlesfreeborn.github.io/content/blog/css-basic-selectors/index.md

 ---
 title: Understanding Basic CSS Selectors
 date: 2020-08-03
-description: Introducing CSS Selectors, selector lists and basic CSS selector types
+description: "Introducing CSS Selectors, selector lists and basic CSS selector types"
+featuredImage: ./css-main.jpg
 ---
 # Introduction to CSS Selectors
 How do you determine (target) what part or section of a HTML document that needs to be styled?
 You can achieve this, by using `CSS selectors`.
 So then what is a `selector`?